 How do I put out my toter/bin?

-Why no scrap metal or batteries?
+Why no scrap metal, batteries or plastic bags?

-What does SOCRRA accept?
+What does the SOCRRA drop-off facility accept?